 Helping Your Child Learn Math

-Hi Parents!
-We are glad you found this website.
-Hopefully, the math worksheets on this website can be of some help to your child in his or her acquisition of basic math facts.
-Just so you know, math worksheets are not magic; they will not teach math; this is the job of your child, you, and your child's teacher.
-The math worksheets are an excellent resource for you and your child.
+Math worksheets are not magic; they will not teach math; this is the job of your child, you, and your child's teacher.
+The math worksheets on Math-Drills.com are an excellent resource for you and your child.
 Here are some ideas that you might find useful in helping your child learn math.

 - Check out Helping your Child Learn Mathematics from the U.S. Department of Education.

 - Establish reasonable homework times (like their age plus five minutes for younger children, and up to 60 minutes for older children).